 More systematic efforts to reduce tobacco use, improve diet and physical activity, and reduce obesity could alleviate much of the suffering and death due to cancer.
 In addition, regular use of cervical and colorectal cancer screening tests can prevent cancer through identification and removal or treatment of premalignant abnormalities; screening tests can also improve survival and decrease mortality by detecting cancer at an early stage when treatment is more effective.

-The updated edition of the American Cancer Society’s Cancer Prevention & Early Detection Cancer Facts and Figures is a resource to strengthen cancer prevention and early detection efforts at the local, state, and national levels.
-CPED complements the Society’s flagship publication, Cancer Facts & Figures, by disseminating information related to cancer control.
+The Society’s Cancer Prevention & Early Detection Facts & Figures, also referred to as CPED, is a resource to strengthen cancer prevention and early detection efforts at the local, state, and national levels.

-PLEASE NOTE: As of 2013, CPED will be published on a biennial basis.
-However, for years in which a complete publication is not produced, updated tables and figures providing national and state-level risk factor (e.g., tobacco use and obesity prevalence) and screening data will still be provided.
+PLEASE NOTE: As of 2013, CPED is published on a biennial basis.
+However, for years in which a complete publication is not produced, updated tables and figures providing national and state-level risk factor and screening data are still provided.